elco45/Ever_CucumberJSAppium/README.md

       app: __dirname + "\\apps\\Evernote.apk"
     }
 ```
-6.Run appium using the command 'appium' on your console
+6. Run appium using the command 'appium' on your console
 ```javascript
 appium
 ```
-7.Connect your real device or emulator
+7. Connect your real device or emulator
-8.Run this command on another console
+8. Run this command on another console
 ```javascript
 PLATFORM='android' VERSION='<YOUR_ANDROID_VERSION>' node_modules/cucumber/bin/cucumber.js
 ```
-9.Have fun!
+9. Have fun!